From pro cheerleader to bookkeeping coach

 Trusting your own voice

 Danetha encourages anyone looking to start a business to be confident in what they can offer.
-From the beauty field to consultant training, there are countless niche markets that need bookkeepers and financial advisors.
+From the beauty industry to consultant training, there are countless niche markets that need bookkeepers and financial advisors.

 “Find your own voice.
 I truly don’t believe in competition.
 My accountant peers are my friends.
 I don't see them as competitors – we even refer clients to each other,” she says.
 “Our clients are all different, and they all need something different.
 I’m secure in my voice and in my ability to give my clients what they need.”